Editor’s note: This post has originally been posted on 12th March 2022, and has now been updated and republished.

 Before we look at possible answers, we should try to establish an ethical baseline we all can agree on and work with.
 Most but not all people will accept that it is wrong to intentionally inflict harm onto others with the exception of acting in self defence.
 Intentionally harming other people is morally seen not acceptable.
 Violence is generally not regarded as normal behaviour, as it obviously can cause harm.
 It seems natural to most of us to help others, who have been harmed or are about to be harmed.
 But what drives us to help?
 And where does empathy and compassion come from?

-Many people have a naive and rosy view regarding the kind of lives animals are living in the wild.
-Some of those people strongly believe, and this includes even sometimes wildlife rescuers and rehabbers, conservationists and people, who think of themselves as nature or animal lovers, that non-human animals living in the wild live in some kind of paradise.
+Many people have a naive and rosy view of the kind of lives animals are living in the wild.
+Some people strongly believe, and this includes sometimes wildlife rescuers and rehabbers, conservationists and people who think of themselves as nature or animal lovers, that non-human animals living in the wild live in some kind of paradise.
 However, nothing could be further from the truth.
 Animals living in the wild live lives that are far from idyllic, and most of them have to deal with the reality of constant threat of tremendous suffering.
 Although many people accept the fact that animals experience suffering, the willingness to help, to minimise or eliminate suffering, remains rather an exceptional act of kindness.
 Also, for reasons remaining mostly unclear, many people assume that wild animals do cope better with suffering than domestic animals or our beloved pets.
 However, there is no reason or scientific foundation for this assumption.1